yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 {"data":{"list":[{"author":{"Name":"Elliot Forbes","Tutorials":[1]},"comments":[{"body":"First Comment"}],"id":1,"title":"Go GraphQL Tutorial"}]}}
 ```

-As you can see, our query has returned all of our tutorials, in a JSON form that looks very much like the structure of our initial Query.
+As we can see, our query has returned all of our tutorials, in a JSON form that looks very much like the structure of our initial Query.

 Let's now try a query against our `tutorial` schema: